emaicus/Rangers-and-Ruffians/docs/Book_of_Lore.md

 __Gifts:__

 * __Level 0__
-  * __Goddes Of The Water:__ {'description': 'You are able to manipulate small amounts of water at will.
-For example, you may stop rain from falling on your head, or lift water out of a bucket.', 'type': 'general'}
+  * __Goddes Of The Water:__ You are able to manipulate small amounts of water at will.
+For example, you may stop rain from falling on your head, or lift water out of a bucket.
 * __Level 10__
-  * __Goddess Of The Icy Depths:__ {'description': 'You take half damage from cold attacks, and have advantage on spell power saves against being slowed.', 'type': 'general'}
+  * __Goddess Of The Icy Depths:__ You take half damage from cold attacks, and have advantage on spell power saves against being slowed.
 * __Level 5__
-  * __Waterbreathing:__ {'description': 'You are able to breathe underwater.', 'type': 'general'}
+  * __Waterbreathing:__ You are able to breathe underwater.
-  * __Goddess Of Navigation:__ {'description': 'You have advantage on tracking checks, and may add 1d6 to any roles involving steering, guiding, or working on a ship.', 'type': 'advantage'}
+  * __Goddess Of Navigation:__ You have advantage on tracking checks, and may add 1d6 to any roles involving steering, guiding, or working on a ship.

 #### Ronar